Arkensor/DayZ-CommunityFramework/docs/Streams/index.md

 reader.Close();
 ```

-`ReadWhitespace` will read from the current position uptill it finds a character that isn't a whitespace character.
-A whitespace character is a character that is below decimal 32 in this helpful table: https://commons.wikimedia.org/wiki/File:ASCII-Table-wide.svg

-`ReadWord` will read from the current position uptill it finds a character that isn't alphanumeric and isn't whitespace.
+Note: `ReadWord` will read continously from the current position till it finds a character that isn't alphanumeric.

 ## Hex